-Within this playful, highly interactive “end of the bayou” gallery, visitors engage in hands-on water activities; step upon a rocking shrimp boat to harvest the gulf’s produce; experience a working model of an estuary; use lasers to “spy” the abundant wildlife; and become a pirate digging for buried treasure.
+Within this playful, highly interactive “end of the bayou” gallery, visitors engage in hands-on activities; step upon a shrimp boat to harvest the gulf’s seafood; experience a working model of an estuary; search for ducks from a duck blind; climb up an oil derrick and do some deep sea fishing.

 Steel Legged Reef

-Off the coast of Louisiana lies some of the world’s most unusual reefs.
-We’re not talking about coral or shell reefs, but the steel-legged kind that the oil companies constructed throughout the waters.
+Off the coast of Louisiana lie some of the world’s most unusual reefs.
+We’re not talking about coral or shell reefs, but the steel-legged kind that the oil companies constructed throughout the Gulf.
 As a result of this, many fish gather under and near the leg structures of these oil rigs.
 Climb up this multi-level, 17-foot interactive signature exhibit that highlights the oil industry and processes as well as the ecosystem that depends on the structure below.